Hydra2206/Github-flask-jira/README.md

    Which events would you like to trigger this webhook? : select according on which event you want to trigger for this project, under "Let me select individual events", select "Issue comments"

-4) Now when you comment anything expect /jira, no tickets will be created on jira portal
+4) Now when you comment anything except /jira, no tickets will be created on jira portal
 5) Only commenting /jira or anything contains /jira, tickets gonna create